Making Quantum Computing matter.

 World Class Quantum Error-Correction Changes Everything

 Nord Quantique is at the forefront of the field of quantum error correction.
 Quantum computers developed with our unique approach correct the most common types of errors (bit flips and phase flips) using bosonic codes.
 Unlike other designs, we correct most errors without dedicating overhead of redundant qubits to error correction.
-Most of our qubits are thus actually used to perform calculations, while achieving a fault tolerance level that allows the delivery of useful applications while reducing between 1,000 and 10,000 times the number of physical qubits required by various other quantum computing models.

-Fast Processing for Solutions Now
+Fast Processing for Solutions That Matter

 A Clear Path to Fault Tolerance Scaling